Section 4: What is Illness and What is Healing? The Pied Piper of the Vital Force.

 Kent, J.T.
 “Lectures on Homeopathic Philosophy.”
 ISBN-10: 0913028614

 About the Author: Dr. Nicole Cain is a naturopathic doctor in Grand Rapids, Michigan and a naturopathic doctor in Scottsdale, Arizona.
-She splits her time between these two wonderful states and also sees her patients via telemedicine around the world.
+She splits her time between these two wonderful states and also sees her patients via distance consulting around the world.
 Dr. Nicole Cain is the leading expert in the field of homeopathic approaches to bipolar disorder and mental health conditions.
 Her passion is to demystify the homeopathic process and bring integrity and science of homeopathic prescribing back into the modern medical system.

 - Homeopathic Medicine